Targeting the Metabolic Dependencies of Metastatic Tumor Cells

 Conclusion

-The understanding of AA adaptation in cancer cells is essential for the prevention of metastasis.
-My results will reveal new metabolic pathways that are required by metastasizing cells in vivo and will fundamentally advance the ability to develop new targeted therapies for preventing early and late-stage metastatic cancer.
+The understanding of AA adaptation of cancer cells is essential for the prevention of metastasis.
+My results will reveal new metabolic pathways that are required by metastasizing cells in vivo and therefore will fundamentally advance the ability to develop new targeted therapies for preventing early and late-stage metastatic cancer.

 Financiële details & Tijdlijn